Skuair/food-truck-locator-wp-plugin/readme.txt

 == Frequently Asked Questions ==
 = How to add my map? =
-Insert the following shortcode [foodtrucklocator]
+Insert the following shortcode [foodtrucklocator].
+More details are on the edit location page of locations in the admin plugin page.

 = The plugin is not in my native language =
 Do not hesitate to contribute to the translations by opening a issue here: https://github.com/Skuair/food-truck-locator-wp-plugin